How Much Weight Should I Lose Per Week for Sustainable Weight Loss?

 A diet is only successful if you lose weight and keep it off!

-We’ve designed our Macros Masterclasses and Data-Driven Fasting challenges to enable people to precisely reach their goals with clear guidance that works.
+We’ve designed our Macros Masterclasses and Data-Driven Fasting challenges to enable people to reach their goals with clear guidance that works precisely.

-Over the past four years, we’ve worked with thousands of people and seen numerous long-term weight loss success stories.
-We’ve also seen that faster weight loss is not always better.
+Over the past four years, we’ve worked with thousands of people and witnessed numerous long-term weight loss success stories.
+However, we’ve also learned that faster weight loss is not always better.

-We now guide people to aim for a loss of between 0.5 and 1.0% weight loss per week.
+We now guide people to aim for a weight loss of between 0.5 and 1.0% per week.
 This rate is ideal for yielding sustainable, long-term results while avoiding the side effects often accompanying rapid weight loss.

 In this article, we’ll show you how we guide people to achieve long-term results while avoiding the pain that often occurs with the typical all-or-nothing approach.